cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `prg.next(length: Unsigned)` returns the next `length` bytes of output of PRG.
   If the seed was securely generated, the output can be treated as pseudorandom.

-Each `Prg` has two derived class methods.
+Each `Prg` has two derived methods.
 The first is used to derive a fresh seed from an existing one.
 The second is used to compute a sequence of pseudorandom field elements.
 For each method, the seed MUST be of length `SEED_SIZE` and MUST be generated securely (i.e., it is either the output of `gen_rand` or a previous invocation of the PRG).

 ~~~
 def derive_seed(Prg,